uw-biomedical-ml/retinal-pigmentation-score/README.md

 # Dataset Format

+**Input**
   All color fundus photos need to be in a single directory and in png format.
+**Output**
+  All results will be dumped into a folder that you specify

 The output will have multiple directories: